q2community/q2-modding-api.github.io/docs/Types.md

 ## `effects_t`

 Visual effects that are applied to entities.
+They are defined as bitflags meaning one `effects_t` can represent multiple flags.
 In 🍦 these flags are defined as constant values while in ✨🪽 it is an enum type.

 | Member | Description |
 | --- | --- |